posixroot/LispInterpreter/README.txt

 	printList() - Implemented in TreePrinter.java.
 This function prints the list notation of the S-exp. printNode() - Implemented in TreePrinter.java.
 This function prints the dot notation of teh S-exp. eval() - Implemented in LispEvaluator.java.
-This function call other helper eval functions defined in the same class.
+This function call other helper eval functions defined in the same class. apply() - Implemented in LispEvaluator.java.
+This function calls other helper eval functions defined in the same class.

 3. Makefile is enclosed.
-Simply run make to build the project.
+Simply run "make" to build the project.
+And, "make clean" to remove executables.

 4. Runfile is enclosed.

-5. Valid test input can be found in file: valid-test.
+5. Valid test input can be found in file: valid-test-defun.

-6. Invalid test input can be found in file: invalid-test
+6. Invalid test input can be found in file: invalid-test-defun.